Guide to GPS Alarms

 A telephone landline is not needed with a GPS alarm.
 Typically, a GPS alarm has a SIM card inside that uses the mobile phone network to call for help.

 Yes.
 GPS alarms for the elderly will have a rechargeable battery inside.
-The best ones will last between 1-2 months on a single charge.
+The best ones will last over a week on a single charge.

 Yes.
 GPS pendant alarms have a built-in loudspeaker and microphone inside, meaning you can speak to the person on the other end.